Mortgage Compliance Checks Explained

 What is the ability-to-repay rule?

 The ability-to-repay (ATR) rule requires lenders to make a reasonable, good-faith determination that the borrower can repay the loan.
-Lenders evaluate income, assets, debt, and credit.
+Lenders evaluate income, assets, debt, and credit during underwriting.
 Qualified Mortgages (QM) are a category of loans that meet ATR and other criteria.

 Why do compliance checks matter to borrowers?